DataDrake/wiki-that/README.md

 developed at the Rochester Institute of Technology.
 This library does adapts the WikiMedia Foundation MediaWiki grammar in order to support richer use of namespaces in a project-oriented system.
-It does not strive for full compatibilty with MediaWiki proper.
+It does not strive for full compatibility with MediaWiki proper.

 ## Supported Features